 To Help a Student

-Students may ask you to keep what they tell you “secret” or “confidential”.
+Students may ask you to keep what they tell you “secret” or “confidential".
 In most cases, there is no concern about keeping their information private.
 However, please recognize that this may not be prudent in all circumstances.
-If you are concerned that a student might be at risk (to him/herself or others), consultation with another professional might be necessary.
-Click here for information about working with students in crisis.
+If you are concerned that a student might be at risk (to themselves or others), consultation with another professional might be necessary.
 You may also consult with a staff member of the counseling center without providing the name of a student.
-Helping a student get appropriate support from other professionals may help them become more successful academically and may have positive impact on his/her behavior in your class.
+Helping a student get appropriate support from other professionals may help them become more successful academically and may have positive impact on their behavior in your class.

 Common challenges that students encounter: